Herbs, essential oils, and horses!

 If you are interested in the book Sara mentions, know that you can buy this behemoth of information!
 As an Amazon Associate, I earn from qualifying purchases.
 Full disclosure – this book is $$$$ spendy, but you might be able to find some other similar books on the same topic.

 Please note that any and all information in this article is for informational purposes only.
-Please consult a Veterinarian for medical advice and treatment options.
+Consult a veterinarian for medical advice and treatment options.
 Sara Murdoch and Professional Equine Grooms, LLC expressly disclaims all liability in respect of any actions taken or not taken based on any contents of this article.